chimera-linux/cports/Usage.md

 Optional arguments are global, separate from the command.
 However, some of them only have an effect with specific commands.

-* `--allow-unsigned` Do not sign packages and allow building without a signing key set up.
 * `-A ARCH`, `--host-arch ARCH` Override the host architecture.
 The given host arch must be runnable on the current kernel.
 This is typically useful for e.g.
   32-bit builds on 64-bit architectures, or for emulated targets.
 Note that once